advizex/demo/docs/index.md

 ## Workshops

-### Container Foundations with Swarm
+### Container Foundations with Docker

-[_in progress_] An engineer-led workshop that provides a concrete, hands-on introduction to containers and container orchestration with Docker Swarm focus.
+[_in progress_] An engineer-led workshop that provides a concrete, hands-on introduction to containers with Docker.

-### Container Foundations with Kubernetes
+### PaaS Foundations with Kubernetes, Swarm, and Mesos

-[_planned_] An engineer-led workshop that provides a concrete, hands-on introduction to containers and container orchestration with Kubernetes focus.
+[_planned_] An engineer-led workshop that provides a concrete, hands-on introduction to container orchestration with Kubernetes focus.

-### Container Foundations with Mesos

-[_TBD_] An engineer-led workshop that provides a concrete, hands-on introduction to containers and container orchestration with Mesos/Marathon focus.

 ### IaaS Foundations for Containers

-[_planned_] An engineer-led workshop that provides a concrete, hands-on introduction to leveraging modern IaaS platforms to run containers
+[_planned_] An engineer-led workshop that provides a concrete, hands-on introduction to leveraging modern IaaS platforms to run containers.

 ### Costing Foundations for Containers

-[planned] A business oriented workshop that introduces concepts and real-world use-cases focusing on the financial implications of containers
+[planned] A business oriented workshop that introduces concepts and real-world use-cases focusing on the financial implications of containers.

 ## Jumpstarts